Writing for a Variety of Authentic Purposes

 - Write for a variety of reasons, audiences, and purposes;

 - Integrate technology in a way that enhances their overall product;

 - Share their work with their peers, and other local (and possibly non-local) audiences.

 One aspect of District 47’s multidimensional approach to writing instruction involves helping students develop as skillful spellers.
 Spelling instruction is not treated as a separate entity in District 47, rather it is woven into writing instruction in ways that are natural and authentic.
 As students engage in the revising and editing portions of the writing process, teachers work alongside them to help them with their specific spelling needs.
 Although students in District 47 do not receive weekly spelling lists to memorize, there is a list of high-frequency words that students are assisted in mastering.
-Teachers utilize the Sitton Spelling and Words Their Way resources to help students master these words and other critical spelling patterns.
+Teachers utilize Words Their Way resources to help students master these words and other critical spelling patterns.